davis-mwangi/python-flask-api/README.md

-# Flask Api to acces items,Stores and Authenticate Users
+# Flask Api to access items,Stores and Authenticate Users